-emy
+Elementary Years Senior Years

-Year 2 K - 8 Alternative
+Year 5 K - 8 SY

-Education

-Year 3 K - 4 EY
+Year 2 K - 8 Resource K - 8 Resource

-Year 4 K - 8 EY/MY
+Year 3 K - 8 K - 8

-Year 5 K - 8 MY
+Year 4 K - 8 MY

-\ Some Senior Years placements may occur.
+\Some Senior Years placements may occur.

-Responsibilities

-of the student
+Responsibilities of the Student

-or students, the School Practicum is a critical part of teacher preparation.
+For students, the School Practicum is a critical part of teacher preparation.
 Consequently, the student must assume personal responsibility for his/her professional growth during the school practicum.
 Many of the responsibilities listed below are appropriate for all levels of school practicum.